 Though most native Texans have at least visited small, subsistence ranches at some point in their lives, we’re not talking about your grandfather’s 40 acres here.
 The ranches on this list are fulling functioning, profitable livestock and oil operations that span in the hundreds of thousands of acres.
 From San Antonio and Austin to Houston, the Texas Hill Country to Fort Worth, incredible ranches dot the Texas landscape.
 The combined square footage of the 10 biggest Texas ranches reaches over four million acres or nearly 7,000 square miles.
 Check out the list to see who made the cut, and how many you’re familiar with.

 10. Jones Family Ranch – 255,000 acres

 Located on the South Texas coast near Corpus Christi, the Jones family ranches were founded by W. W. Jones in 1897, on land that had been part of the Las Animas Spanish Land Grant.
-The property still holds structures dating back to the Spanish/Mexican colonial era.
-The ranches produce oil and welcome guests to stay on the lands.
+The real estate still holds structures dating back to the Spanish/Mexican colonial era.
+The ranches produce oil and welcome guests to stay on the lands’ main ranch house.

 9. Burnett Ranches (Four Sixes) – 275,000 acres

 Currently owned by Anne Marion, the great-granddaughter of the four sixes hunting ranch founder Samuel Burnett, the Burnett ranches have been operational since 1868.
 The ranch has two locations, one in Guthrie and one in the panhandle, and the family breeds horses and black Angus cattle.

 8. Kokernot Heirs (06 Ranch) – 278,000 acres